Rosalind Ashford: Later years

-In 1978, Rosalind was convinced to join Martha and Annette in a reunion performance while performing for a benefit concert for actor Will Geer.
+In 1978, Rosalind joined Martha and Annette in a reunion performance for a benefit concert for actor Will Geer.
 Eleven years later, the three original Vandellas recorded the single, "Step Into My Shoes" for the London-based Motorcity Records label.
 Since then, she and Annette have continued to perform often billing themselves as The Original Vandellas with lead vocalist, Roschelle Laughhunn; rarely reuniting with Martha.
 In 1995, she was inducted to the Rock & Roll Hall of Fame as member of Martha and the Vandellas.